Livestream Every Sunday 9:00am

 Holy Spirit

 We believe the Holy Spirit is active among us today, bringing conviction when a person has done wrong and creating the desire for forgiveness in Jesus Christ.
-He regenerates our hearts and lives within them.
-His ongoing work is to guide, instruct and empower the believer to Godly living
+He regenerates our hearts and lives within us.
+His ongoing work is to guide, instruct and empower believers to Godly living.

 Humanity